Forests offer us inspiration and a connection to the land – one that renews us and often reminds us we have put in a

 Owning a forest can be a source of beauty, relaxation, recreation, and income for you and your family.
 There are many simple things that you can do to make your forest a better place to visit, attract more wildlife, and contribute to its upkeep.

 Join us and start your stewardship journey with guidance from regional specialists and fellow woodland owners.

 Woodlands can be managed on a regenerative cycle that allows for healthy ecosystem functions, wildlife habitat, a sustained yield of high-value forest products, and personal enjoyment.
 Our Pacific Northwest forests have the potential to be rich in diversity and need careful stewardship if they are to remain productive and ecologically resilient.

-With funding assistance from the USDA NIFA’s Beginning Farmer and Rancher Development Program, NNRG is providing a broad range of educational programs and technical assistance specifically to new and beginning forest owners in Northwest Oregon and Southwest Washington from 2015-2017.
+With funding assistance from the USDA NIFA’s Beginning Farmer and Rancher Development Program, NNRG has developed a broad range of educational programs and technical assistance specifically for new and beginning forest owners in Northwest Oregon and Southwest Washington.